 2. Plan Your Promotional Calendar Now

-No matter when you’re reading this, now is the time to start planning your promotional content calendar.
+No matter when you’re reading this, now is the time to start planning your promotional content calendar or scheduling calculator.

 Having appealing offers during the holiday season can help you stand out, and you need to plan ahead to make sure that your offer 1) scales well, 2) is competitive, and 3) is profitable for your business.

 Think about what you want to offer, including product bundles, discount codes, buy one get ones, or free expedited shipping.
 Under what conditions are these offers available, and when are they going to run?